The new Mac mini is finally getting the redesign it deserves

 In terms of processing power, the jury is still out on whether or not these machines will debut featuring an M1X chip or an M2, but either way, all signs point to a major increase in both CPU and GPU core counts.
 Also due here is an upgrade on the maximum amount of RAM, which currently for the Mac mini and all M1 machines stands at only 16GB.
 Rumours suggest an increase to either 32GB or even 64GB depending on who you ask.

-Interestingly enough, however, these schematics don’t show there to be any sort of SD card reader on the new Mac mini, despite the fact that all current rumours point to the incoming 14” and 16” MacBook Pros including one.
+Interestingly enough, however, these schematics don't show there to be any sort of SD card reader on the new Mac mini, despite the fact that all current rumours point to the incoming 14" and 16" MacBook Pros including one - you can read our rumour round up feature for all the details surrounding that.

-Just yesterday, we reported on rumours related to the upcoming MacBook Air redesign, which is also set to follow the same design language of the new iMac.
-You can read that story right here, or check out our rumour roundup covering everything we know about the upcoming 14” and 16” MacBook Pro redesign here.